nsgov/gitlab-demo/gitlab-notes/README.md

 # GitLab Notes

-* Assumes the [Docker Cloud GitLab](https://github.com/nsgov/gitlab-demo/tree/master/docker-cloud#gitlab-stack) stack has been started
+Assumes the [Docker Cloud GitLab](https://github.com/nsgov/gitlab-demo/tree/master/docker-cloud#gitlab-stack) stack has been started.
+If not please review the steps.

 ## Initialization
 We need to wait for 2-3mins for the interface to load

-Set a password for the root account on the app endpoint
+* Set a password for the root account on the GitLab interface

 ## Runner Bootstrap